sadhanasharma1/Time-Zone/README.md

 # Time-Zone
-A simple web page showing the current day and time
+A simple web page showing the current date and time